-Upon planting, specific species were selected for locations where they would most likely succeed.
-American Elderberry, American Sycamore, Silky Dogwood, and Speckled Alder are among those planted in wet areas.
-These trees live and prosper in conditions where the roots are often wet.
-These "wet footed" species were planted heavily throughout the wetlands, in depressed wet areas, and close to the stream where water will often reach their roots.
-They will help to maintain these important structures over time.
+Specific species are selected for locations where they would most likely succeed.
+American Elderberry, American Sycamore, Silky Dogwood, and Speckled Alder are among those planted in wet areas and close to the stream.
 Once they mature they will provide shade and shelter for local wildlife.
-Species such as White Pine, White Spruce, and Hemlock were heavily planted in upland areas.
-These species prefer the dry soil conditions which occur a bit further from the stream.
+Species such as White Pine, White Spruce, and Hemlock are planted in upland areas because these species prefer the dry soil conditions which occur a bit further from the stream.
+Care is also taken to spread different species throughout the project.
+A diverse placement of species helps to further ensure the project's overall success.